honeypieio/shrubcoop.org/content/climate-change-is-not-an-equal-opportunities-destroyer.md

 ***

 Interestingly, women and the environment have been intertwined for a long period of time.
 From early on, the feminisation of nature (‘Mother Earth’, the environment as the life support of humanity) established the environment as a site for exploitation, following the same pattern of oppression carried out against women.
 An elite minority have profited from the environment just as they did from the unpaid and undervalued work of women, connecting the experiences of women and nature together.
 As gender equality has become an important topic in environmental agreements, so too has the protection of nature and its resources.
-However, conservation schemes and [carbon offsetting](https://www.greenpeace.org.uk/news/the-biggest-problem-with-carbon-offsetting-is-that-it-doesnt-really-work/)forestry have mostly received attention because they allow the global elites who are most responsible for climate change to shift the responsibility of climate action elsewhere.
+However, conservation schemes and [carbon offsetting](https://www.greenpeace.org.uk/news/the-biggest-problem-with-carbon-offsetting-is-that-it-doesnt-really-work/) forestry have mostly received attention because they allow the global elites who are most responsible for climate change to shift the responsibility of climate action elsewhere.
 Women’s rights are being treated in the same way to an extent.
 Across the media and in policy documents, the actions of women combatting climate change have been praised, which is of course a huge milestone for the feminist cause.
 However, this can be easily manipulated to assign women a larger responsibility to take climate action, valuing their equality only as a mechanism to reduce the effects of climate change, rather than genuinely encouraging their liberation.

 The promotion of ‘feminist solutions’ to the climate crisis ignores the different contextual challenges women face every day.
 It assumes that all women are in a position to respond to climate change and ignores the reality that many women do not have the time, energy, resources or skills to engage in the climate debate.
 Framing women as agents against climate change can, in many societies, only add another care duty to their already long list of responsibilities.
 If patriarchal societies have assigned women the role of caregivers, giving them another duty to caring for the environment is not liberating - it is a repeats of the patterns of the patriarchy.
-Feminism is an intersectional issue, linking not just with the climate but also with issues of class and race,and so the promotion of gender equality must focus on removing these barriers to allow women to pursue their potential.
+Feminism is an intersectional issue, linking not just with the climate but also with issues of class and race, and so the promotion of gender equality must focus on removing these barriers to allow women to pursue their potential.
 This is not to say that women should not engage and fight against climate change - of course they must be involved, just as any individual across every society and border deserves and needs to be included in the crisis.
 Climate agreements need to include every perspective, therefore women’s knowledge and experiences are integral to the development of fair climate strategies.
-However, the promotion of gender equality should be a goal in and of itself, valuing women’s rights because they arejust as any individual across every society and border deserves and needs to be included in the crisis.
+However, the promotion of gender equality should be a goal in and of itself, valuing women’s rights because they are just as any individual across every society and border deserves and needs to be included in the crisis.
 Climate agreements need to include every perspective, therefore women’s knowledge and experiences are integral to the development of fair climate strategies.
-However, the promotion of gender equality should be a goal in and of itself, valuing women’s rights because they arejust as any individual across every society and border deserves and needs to be included in the crisis.
-Climate agreements need to include every perspective, therefore women’s knowledge and experiences are integral to the development of fair climate strategies.
-However, the promotion of gender equality should be a goal in and of itself, valuing women’s rights because they are_human_ rights, not merely using women as a policy tool.
+However, the promotion of gender equality should be a goal in and of itself, valuing women’s rights because they are _human_ rights, not merely using women as a policy tool.

 ***

 ![](https://res.cloudinary.com/shrub-co-op/image/upload/v1615232874/shrubcoop.org/media/ais3_born9k.jpg)

 UN Sustainable Development Goals include Gender Equality as Goal Number Five.